Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 Cannabis Delivery Licensing in California

 The first step in launching a cannabis delivery service is obtaining a state-issued license from the California Department of Cannabis Control (DCC).
-In most cases, you’ll also need to secure a delivery license from the local jurisdiction where you plan to operate.
-Each municipality has the authority to regulate or prohibit delivery services, so checking local cannabis ordinances is essential.
+In most cases, you'll also need to secure a delivery license from the local jurisdiction where you plan to operate.
+Each municipality has the authority to regulate or prohibit delivery services, so checking local cannabis ordinances is essential before signing a lease or hiring a team.

-There are two main types of delivery operations in California: direct-to-consumer delivery by licensed retailers transporting products sold at their dispensary and dynamic delivery, which allows for unsold inventory to be transported within a designated delivery area.
-Both models require operators to maintain compliance with state and local regulations to avoid penalties.
+There are two main types of delivery operations in California: direct-to-consumer delivery by licensed retailers transporting products sold at their dispensary, and dynamic delivery, which allows for unsold inventory to be transported within a designated delivery area.
+Both models require operators to maintain compliance with state and local regulations.

 Compliance with Metrc and Delivery Ledgers

-California mandates the use of Metrc as its seed-to-sale tracking system, requiring delivery operators to track cannabis products from inventory to delivery.
+California mandates the use of Metrc as its seed-to-sale tracking system, requiring delivery operators to track cannabis products from inventory to the point of delivery.
 As of April 1, 2023, cannabis delivery businesses must create a Metrc delivery ledger before leaving their licensed premises with pre-sold or unsold inventory.
-Failure to comply may result in fines ranging from $501 to $1,000 per delivery.
+The ledger must be created in CCTT before the driver departs and updated after each delivery stop.
+Failure to comply may result in fines of $501 to $1,000 per delivery.

 Important Regulatory Update: New California Cannabis Delivery Ledger Requirements & Steps for Compliance